MarioGPT: Open-Ended Text2Level Generation through Large Language Models

-Classic approaches to sequence modelling using recurrent neural networks (RNNs) \cite{RNNPaper} and Long Short Term Memory (LSTM) networks \cite{LSTMPaper} have traditionally been constrained by fading memory of the networks state vector, as well as limited scalability due to temporal interdependency of the operations.
+\textbf{Sequence Modelling and Transformers.} Classic approaches to sequence modelling using recurrent neural networks (RNNs) \cite{RNNPaper} and Long Short Term Memory (LSTM) networks \cite{LSTMPaper} have traditionally been constrained by the fading memory of the network's state vector, as well as limited scalability due to the temporal interdependency of the operations.
 Transformers \cite{TransformerPaper} address both challenges by applying associative attention \cite{AssociativeAttention} to learned reprojections of the windowed input sequence, which is commonly referred to as \emph{self-attention}.
-Through the paradigm of self-attention, transformers can learn to extract the most relevant information from a currently given time window of the input sequence, to predict the next element of the output sequence.
-Since this input window is presented in its entirety to the transformer, many operations within a single self-attention layer can be parallelized and the architecture tends to scale well.

 These architectural innovations have enabled Large Language Models (LLMs) to learn from massive datasets.
 Additionally, such models have also shown to be effective in accelerated learning of down-stream tasks.
-Fine-tuning LLMs \cite{DevlinFineTune} involves using pre-trained model weights as a weight initialization for new tasks.
-Fine-tuning bidirectional LLMs \cite{DevlinFineTune,sanh2019distilbert} and unimodal LLMs \cite{radford2019language} have shown impressive results on mask prediction and sequence modelling tasks, respectively.
+Fine-tuning LLMs \cite{bert} involves using pre-trained model weights as a weight initialization for new tasks.

-One particularly relevant use of pretrained / fine-tuned LLMs comes from the method \emph{Evolution through Large Models} (ELM), proposed in \citeauthor{ELM}~\cite{ELM}.
+One particularly relevant use of pretrained / fine-tuned LLMs comes from the method \emph{Evolution through Large Models} (ELM), proposed in Lehman et al.~\cite{ELM}.
 ELM utilizes an LLM diff model \cite{bradley2023diffmodels}, which is trained on code diffs obtained by Github data, giving the model the ability to modify a code snippet based on a particular commit message.
 This diff model is used as a "mutation operator", for a GA that evolves a population of programs.
-The wide generative capabilities of the LLM produce incredibly diverse mutations, resulting in novel individuals that vary increasingly over the course of the GA.
+The wide generative capabilities of the LLM produce diverse mutations, resulting in novel individuals that vary increasingly over the course of the GA.